 We have organised our FAQs into sections below.
 If you can’t find the information you are looking for, please contact us and we will be very happy to help.

 Yes, you can combine any of our projects to make an amazing volunteering trip of a lifetime!
-There is also a discount for doing more than one project.
-For details see our combinations page.

 Yes, we welcome friends and partners on to all our volunteer projects and it can be an amazing way to share the experience!